Daimonos/nasa-proxy-api/README.md

 ## Description

-A simple proxy with caching using BBolt for NASAs public API
+A simple proxy with caching using Redis for NASAs public API

+## Dependencies
+1. Redis

 ## Running